Known for its medicinal qualities in Chinese medicine, this dogwood adds a pop of color all over the Arboretum.

 Light yellow flowers droop all over this plant, a member of the Hamamelidaceae.

-Near Rose Garden
+Near Pennock Garden

 Weather conditions may limit garden access to certain features even if the garden is open – please check the web site or call (215) 247-5777 for updates before visiting.
 Our visitors’ safety in the garden is our top priority.
 Therefore when inclement weather is predicted, we will make decisions about closing the garden accordingly.